vania-dart/documentation/docs/the-basics/requests.md

 ## Retrieving Uploaded Files

-You may retrieve uploaded files from an Request, The file method returns an instance of the RequestFile class:
+You may retrieve uploaded files from an Request, The file method returns an instance of the [RequestFile](/docs/the-basics/request_file) class:

 ```dart
     RequestFile? file = $request->file('photo');
 ```

-Or you can upload list of files with adding '[]' to your client upload field name and retrieve list of RequestFile:
+Or you can upload list of files with adding '[]' to your client upload field name `file[]` and retrieve list of RequestFile:

 ```dart
     List<RequestFile> file = $request->files('file');